* Iraqi oil exports unaffected as govt tightens security

 By Lorenzo Ligato

-NEW YORK, June 17 (Reuters) - Brent oil held steady above $113 per barrel on Tuesday as fears that violence in Iraq could hit exports offset thawing relations between Iran and the West that could boost that nation's output.
+NEW YORK, June 17 (Reuters) - Brent oil held steady above $113 per barrel on Tuesday and U.S. crude weakened slightly as fears over oil supply disruptions from Iraq offset thawing relations between Iran and the West.

 Scores of Iraqis were killed on Tuesday during a battle for the provincial capital of Baquba as an uprising by Sunni insurgents continued to threaten the disintegration of Iraq.
 The fighting also shut the country's main oil refinery, starving parts of the country of fuel.